 Minitab displays results for both the training and test data set.
 The test results indicate whether the model can adequately predict the response values for new observations, or properly summarize the relationships between the response and the predictor variables.
 The training results are usually more ideal than actual and are for reference only.

-Click Select an Alternative Tree to open an interactive plot that includes a table of model summary statistics.
+Click Select Alternative Tree to open an interactive plot that includes a table of model summary statistics.
 Use the plot to investigate smaller trees with similar performance.

 Typically, a tree with fewer terminal nodes gives a clearer picture of how each predictor variable affects the response values.
 A smaller tree also makes it easier to identify a few target groups for further studies.
 If the difference in prediction accuracy for a smaller tree is negligible, you can use the smaller tree to evaluate the relationships between the response and the predictor variables.